 - 1. Petitioner initiated a 2013 appeal with the Lake County Property Tax Assessment Board of Appeals ("PTABOA").
 The PTABOA issued notice of its final determination on November 19, 2015.
 On January 6, 2016, Petitioner filed a Form 131 petition with the Board. - 2.
-Petitioner initiated a 2014 appeal with the PTABOA.
-The PTABOA issued notice of its final determination on April 12, 2016.
-On May 27, 2016, Petitioner filed a Form 131 petition with the Board. - 3.
 Petitioner initiated a 2016 appeal with the PTABOA.
-The PTABOA issued notice of its final determination on March 23, 2017.
-On May 8, 2017, Petitioner filed a Form 131 with the Board. - 4.
+The PTABOA issued notice of its final determination on March 4, 2017.
+On May 8, 2017, Petitioner filed a Form 131 with the Board.1 - 3.
 Petitioner elected to have the appeals heard under the Board's small claims procedures.
-Respondent did not elect to have the appeals removed from those procedures. - 5.
+Respondent did not elect to have the appeals removed from those procedures. - 4.
 Ellen Yuhan, the Administrative Law Judge ("ALJ") appointed by the Board, held the administrative hearing on January 8, 2018.
-Neither the ALJ nor the Board inspected the property. - 6.
+Neither the ALJ nor the Board inspected the property. - 5.
 James Nowacki, Petitioner, was sworn and testified.
-Robert W. Metz and Joseph E. James, Lake County Hearing Officers, were sworn as witnesses for Respondent.1
+Robert W. Metz and Joseph E. James, Lake County Hearing Officers, were sworn and testified for Respondent.2